 Author: John Neilio

-If you’re looking for fantastic perch fishing action, Lake of The Woods in Ontario, Canada is the place for you.
-Yellow perch are delicious to eat, fun to catch and alive and well in Lake of the Woods.
-There are 14,582 islands which have rocky outcroppings and underwater shelves, where perch and walleye thrive.
-Not only is there great fishing but the lake is very relaxing with beautiful scenery and much wildlife.
+If you’re looking for fantastic nonstop walleye fishing action, Lake of The Woods in Ontario, Canada is the place for you.
+There are 14,582 islands which have rocky outcroppings and underwater shelves, where walleye thrive.
+Not only is there great fishing but the lake is very relaxing with beautiful scenery, pelicans, eagles, loons and many other wildlife.

 Lake of the Woods borders Minnesota, Ontario and Manitoba.
 It has approximately 65,000 shoreline miles.
 It is 90 miles long and 55 miles wide.
 A great place to get onto Lake of The Woods in Ontario is at Sioux Narrows.
 This little town has plenty of lodging in resorts, cabins and campgrounds.
 You can transport your own boat, rent a boat or go out with any number of guide services available.
 There is also another unique way to fish the lake, which is by houseboat.

-Floating Lodges offers several different size house boats to rent for the week.
+Floating Lodges offers several different size house boats to rent for the week from 40 feet to a 60 foot double decker.
 These house boats are modern and are totally self contained, motorized base camps.
 All you have to do is load them up with your supplies, tow your boats or rental boats and drive them out to one of the numerous designated landing sites on the many islands of the lake.
-Because the lake is so vast with so many islands, a GPS unit with a map chip of Lake of the Woods is an absolute necessity to find your way out, fishing, and find your way back.
+Because the lake is so vast with so many islands, a GPS unit with a map chip of Lake of The Woods is an absolute necessity to find your way out, fishing, and find your way back.